 - Place the stainless steel pot in the Instant Pot.
 Press the “Saute” button until it’s on “More”.
 Add the butter.

-- When the butter is melted, add the onion and salt and cook until the onion is softened, about 5 minutes, stirring occasionally.
+- When the butter is melted, add the onion and salt and cook until the onion is softened, about 3 to 5 minutes, stirring occasionally.

-- Stir in the rice and stir for another 2 minutes.
-If using corn & basil, add with the rice.
+- Add the rice and stir for another 2 minutes.
+If using corn & basil, add with the rice (see note for variations).